Five Emails That Will Grow Your WooCommerce Revenue

 Tablet showing increased revenue.

-The five types of emails below are relatively simple to set up—and most are automated—but don’t be fooled by the simplicity.
-They’re all powerful tools to help your WooCommerce store start generating more revenue immediately.
-We recommend every store send these emails to maximize their email marketing revenue.
+The five types of emails below are relatively simple to set up and most are automated.
+But don’t be fooled by the simplicity.
+They’re all powerful tools to help immediately grow your WooCommerce store.

 Abandoned cart recovery emails are a series of emails sent to a customer who’s put items in their shopping cart but left the site without actually making the purchase.
 Does that really happen?
 It sure does.
 A lot.
-Roughly 70 percent of all carts are abandoned.
+Roughly 70% of all shopping carts are abandoned.

 The reasons are varied.
-Recent studies have found some of the most common reasons are shipping charges and other unexpected costs, checkout issues, slow shipping, and trust issues with the site.
+Recent studies have found some of the most common reasons are shipping charges, checkout issues, slow shipping, and trust issues with the website.

 • The first email automatically goes out within one to two hours of the cart abandonment.
 Use that email to remind the customer what’s in their cart and include a strong call-to-action to get them to come back to the store and complete the checkout process.
 You should also link to your customer service options, in case the thing holding the customer back is a question or concern.